tigredonorte/procurement/packages/ui/src/components/form/Textarea/tests.md

 - Fixed ScreenReader test (removed explicit role check for textarea)
 - Updated Performance test threshold (2s -> 10s for 1000 characters)
 - Added aria-label to StyledTextarea when label is provided

+## Updates by omega-210

+- Verified ALL 18/18 validation checks PASS
+- Confirmed ALL 27 tests PASS
+- No ESLint errors found - component already production-ready
+- No additional fixes needed